auraphp/Aura.Di/docs/auto.md

 The _Container_ will now resolve all _FooInterface_ typehints to a lazy-new instance of _Foo_.

-> N.b.: You can use `$di->newInstance('Foo')` here if you like, but that will instantiate _Foo_ right then and there, and that same _Foo_ instance will be used for every _FooInterface_ typehinted constructor param.
-That may or may not be what you want.

 ## Auto-Resolving to Services

 Sometimes you don't want a new instance of the typehinted param.
 Often, you will want to use a service instead.
 Auto-resolving a typehint to a service is easy, using the `$di->types` technique from above.
 For example, given this class ...